yabok/yasl/docs/API.rst

 Since this function just maps one set of characters to another set of characters it will never change the length of the string, so the existing references to the string will continue being valid.

+If the :c:`from` or :c:`to` arguments to the :c:`yaslmapchars()` function are NULL pointers, no operation is performed and the function will return NULL.

 yaslrange
 ~~~~~~~~~